What on earth are terpenes?

 While there are a huge variety of terpenes present in the Cannabis Sativa L. plant, we want to introduce you to some of the more important ones:

-Myrcene is the most abundant terpene found in the Cannabis plant, with a Swiss study from 1997 suggesting it may comprise up to 50% of the terpene content in a given strain of Cannabis Sativa L. Myrcene’s is often described as having an earthy, fruity, clove-like aroma and is found in a huge variety of different plants, ranging from the fruit of the mango tree to wild thyme.
+The most abundant terpene found in the Cannabis plant, with a Swiss study from 1997 suggesting it may comprise up to 50% of the terpene content in a given strain of Cannabis Sativa L. Myrcene’s is often described as having an earthy, fruity, clove-like aroma and is found in a huge variety of different plants, ranging from the fruit of the mango tree to wild thyme.

 Our Fragrant Friends